Leading conservative Bob Vander Plaats endorses Randy Feenstra in his Iowa 4th challenge to Steve King

-HULL, Iowa -- Bob Vander Plaats, the leader of an influential social conservative organization in Iowa, on Thursday endorsed state Sen. Randy Feenstra's campaign to unseat incumbent GOP Rep. Steve King in the state's 4th District.
+HULL, Iowa -- Bob Vander Plaats, the leader of an influential social conservative organization in Iowa, on Thursday personally endorsed state Sen. Randy Feenstra's campaign to unseat incumbent GOP U.S. Rep. Steve King in the state's 4th Congressional District.

-A Sheldon, Iowa, native and former Sioux City businessman who twice ran unsuccessfully for the GOP nomination for governor, Vander Plaats had previously backed King, who is seeking his 10th term.
+Vander Plaats, a Sheldon, Iowa, native and former Sioux City businessman, twice ran unsuccessfully for the GOP nomination for governor.

+In the past, Vander Plaats has supported King, a nine-term incumbent.
+But a Feenstra campaign official said Vander Plaats had not previously endorsed King in a Republican primary.

-Vander Plaats, who serves as president and CEO of The FAMiLY Leader Ministry, emphasized his personal endorsement was not on behalf of the Des Moines-based policy and political advocacy organization, which has taken a prominent role in politics in the state.
+Vander Plaats, who serves as president and CEO of The Family Leader, emphasized his endorsement was not on behalf of the Des Moines-based policy and political advocacy organization, which has taken a prominent role in politics in the state.

 Vander Plaats has been a leading voice in opposition to abortion and same-sex marriage.
 In 2010, he spearheaded a successful electoral campaign that ousted three Iowa Supreme Court justices who were involved in a controversial same-sex marriage ruling a year earlier.